vbookshelf/PhoebeAi-English-Practice-Chatbot/README.md

 This dialogue highlights the idea that humans rejected a utopian Matrix because it didn't align with their nature, and they needed the element of suffering to accept the simulated reality.

 I took inspiration from this quote when designing this simulated reality.
-What makes Phoebe more relatable is that that she has a past that could be inspiring or disturbing, depending on how you see it.
+What makes Phoebe more engaging is that that she has a past that could be inspiring or disturbing, depending on how you see it.